Religious Discrimination Attorneys

 What Is a Sincerely Held Belief?

 Employers must accommodate an employee’s religious beliefs if they are “sincerely held.”
-While the sincerity of an employee’s beliefs is not usually questioned, the employee’s willingness to face termination due to their beliefs is often sufficient to prove sincerity.
-This issue usually comes up when an employer believes an employee wants an exception to the normal rules.
-For example, a company dress code might prohibit employees from displaying tattoos and piercings.
-If an employee protests this dress code on the grounds that it violates their religious beliefs, the employer might believe that the employee is simply trying to avoid following the rules.
+While the sincerity of an employee’s beliefs is not usually questioned, the employee’s willingness to face termination due to their beliefs is not necessarily sufficient to prove sincerity, a point that was driven home during the COVID pandemic.

 How Do I Request Accommodation for My Religious Beliefs at My Workplace?

-Ask your manager or boss to meet with you.
-Explain that you need an accommodation that will allow you to practice your religion at work.
-It is possible and permissible for your employer to not be familiar with your church or religion.
-Be prepared to explain what your beliefs are and how changing certain workplace rules would allow you to practice your beliefs.
+You can ask your manager or boss to meet with you, or you can go directly to Human Resources.
+You will need to explain why your religious needs require some accommodation from your employer.
+It is possible that your employer may not be familiar with your church or religion.
+Be prepared to explain what your beliefs are and how changing certain workplace rules would allow you to practice your beliefs and why you believe your request can be accommodated.
 Your boss or manager may then ask you questions about your beliefs and how exactly they conflict with work requirements.

-You may then suggest accommodations.
+You should be prepared to suggest the accommodations you are requesting.
 If you wish to not work on the Sabbath, you can offer to work on different days of the week.
 If you need to pray at a certain time, you can ask for a break at a specific time so you can pray.
 Your employer does not need to grant you the exact accommodation you asked for.
-However, he or she must try to find a solution that will work since you are legally entitled to accommodation unless your employer can prove it would cause them undue hardship.
+However, he or she must try to find a solution that will work since you are legally entitled to accommodation unless your employer can show it would cause them or your fellow employees an undue hardship.

 What Is a Reasonable Accommodation for Religious Beliefs?